 Step 1- Business Needs and Vision

-Your business needs are the specific requirements and challenges your company faces in managing human resources efficiently, while vision is more like the long-term goals and direction the company aims to go with the successful implementation of HR software.
+Your business needs are the specific requirements and challenges your company faces in managing human resources efficiently, while vision is more like the long-term goals and direction the company aims to go with the successful implementation of new HR software.

 Align your direction and vision